Skip to main content

 How do GitHub and New Relic compare for Dev Tools?

 Both GitHub and New Relic are Dev Tools.
-GitHub offers 3 plans starting at $4/mo, while New Relic offers 4 plans starting at Custom pricing.
+GitHub offers 3 plans starting at Custom pricing, while New Relic offers 4 plans starting at Custom pricing.
 Review the feature breakdowns above to see which better fits your Dev Tools needs.

 Sources